 The international collaboration with other research environments in North America, Norway, England, and Germany was also intensified and in 2013, the group was awarded a grant of SEK 32.7 million by Riksbankens jubileumsfond for the research programme Representation and Reality: Historical and Contemporary Perspectives on the Aristotelian Tradition, hosted by the Department of Philosophy, Linguistics and Theory of Science, GU.

-There is a strong philological component in Representation and Reality.
-Out of the 12 members of the research group, eleven members are working directly on Greek and Latin sources.
-Seven members are producing critical editions of Greek and Latin texts within the framework of the programme.
-The Text Editing Group has a key role in the programme.
+There was a strong philological component in Representation and Reality.
+Out of the 12 members of the research group, eleven members were working directly on Greek and Latin sources.

 In 2013, professor Sten Ebbesen, University of Copenhagen, was appointed Honorary Doctor at GU for his contribution to the development of Classical Philology and History of Philosophy at the Department of Philosophy, Linguistics and Theory of Science at the University of Gothenburg.

 In 2018 Charles Burnett, professor of the history of Islamic influences in Europe at the Warburg Institute, University of London, was appointed Honorary Doctor of Philosophy at the University of Gothenburg – for longstanding support and inspiration in the development of the research and education environment in Classical Philology and History of Philosophy at FLoV.